runnermann/JavaFX8-Dijkstra-and-Graph-Calculator/README.md

   { 9 * 3 ^ 2 - 2 -{ 3 ^ 2 + ( 5 + 1 ) } } / ( 3 ( 5 - 3 ) ^ 2 )

   The Graphing Calculator uses the Dijkstra-Parser to calculate the graphs.
-Multiple graphs may be drawn drawn simultainiously by using a new line to seperate each graph. "y = " is expected before each polynomial.
+Multiple graphs may be drawn simultainiously by using a new line to seperate each graph. "y = " is expected before each polynomial.

   for example: